com-480-data-visualization/project-2023-ak_team/ProcessBoook.md

 ### Addressing Overpopulation

-We were really happy with the code and visualization we had created so far.
-However, we faced some major problems.
-The first big issue was the excessive number of connections between well-known actors.
-This had two consequences.
-Firstly, it made the graph very hard to read.
-For example, when searching for actors like "Brad Pitt" or "Nicole Kidman," it became obvious that they had worked with numerous actors, resulting in a graph with an overwhelming number of nodes.
-As a result, it was impossible to understand anything from the graph, read the actor names, or even know which links to click. (like you can see in the graph below)
+At this stage, we were thrilled with the code and visualizations we had created.
+However, we encountered some significant challenges.
+The first major issue arose from the high number of connections between certain well-known actors.
+This led to two consequences.
+Firstly, it severely impacted the graph's readability.
+For instance, when searching for actors like "Brad Pitt" or "Nicole Kidman," it became evident that they had worked with hundreds of other actors.
+As a result, the graph became overcrowded with numerous nodes, making it nearly impossible to understand or extract any meaningful information, read the names of actors, or discern which links to click.
+The second problem stemming from this issue was the computational cost.
+The sheer volume of actor connections, coupled with the display on the graph, significantly increased the execution time.
+Some actors took several minutes to process, which became a significant problem.

+Here is an example of the kind of graph we had:

 <img src="https://github.com/com-480-data-visualization/project-2023-ak_team/assets/61150130/e050387e-ec13-4347-ada9-cf32499b9e15" width="500" alt="Image">

+To address this challenge, we needed to make a decision regarding the approach we would take.
+We considered two options: either removing some "less" famous actors from the database to improve efficiency, or implementing a filter based on a popularity criteria.
+Ultimately, we opted for the latter solution.

-We decided to filter the graph based on a popularity criterion.
-Backtracking to our initial database, we ranked actors based on the number of connections they had.
-Our assumption was that an actor who had worked with many others was likely more "famous".
-The resulting list was fairly consistent with our expectations.
+We returned to the initial database and ranked all the actors based on the number of connections they had.
+Our assumption was that actors who had worked with a greater number of other actors were likely more "famous."
+We created a consistent list based on this ranking, with the top actors appearing at the beginning.

 <img src="https://github.com/com-480-data-visualization/project-2023-ak_team/assets/61150130/7282d5a2-8106-401a-9645-7b553d487a9e" width="400" alt="400">

-And we then filter the graph with only the top famous rank that was connected to the search actor.
-So we have a clearer and far more interesting graph and it’s logical because people are mainly interested in connections and actors they know and these are in general the famous ones that we filtered.
+Next, we filtered the graph to display only the top-ranked actors who were connected to the searched actor.
+This resulted in a clearer and more captivating graph.
+It made logical sense since people are primarily interested in connections with actors they know, and these connections are typically with the more famous individuals.

 <img src="https://github.com/com-480-data-visualization/project-2023-ak_team/assets/61150130/e885aca3-0ad5-4d0e-bd0e-1257fcf0b364" width="500" alt="Image">

+This approach allowed us to present a more focused and engaging visualization, highlighting the connections that users are likely most interested in exploring.

 ### Fine-tuning Interactivity